NouranSherif/travel-list/README.md

 # Travel List

 A React app to manage your travel packing list.
-Built as part of [Jonas Schmedtmann's React Course](https://www.udemy.com/course/the-complete-react-developer-course/).
+Built as part of **Jonas Schmedtmann's Ultimate React Course** on Udemy.

 ## Features